Did you know you can start learning Salesforce for free?

 A former colleague of mine started a new community on Slack specifically for Salesforce administrators and developers.
 In the short amount of time it has been around, we’ve already seen great discussions and collaboration on lightning best practices, studying for certification exams, and more.

 Interested?
-If you want to join us, please reach out by sending an email to me at robert [at] robertwatson.me, or send me a message on Twitter, and I’ll happily give you an invite URL.
+If you want to join us, please reach out by sending an email to me at robert [at] robertwatson.me and I’ll happily give you an invite URL.

 Hope to chat with you soon!